juanlamarao/42_remote_dev_env/README.md

 ## How it works
 This project aims to support people programming in C with an environment containing:
-* Text editors: vim, emacs and nano;
+* Text editors: vim, \*emacs and nano;
 * Compilers: gcc, clang and _make;
 * Debugger: lldb and valgrind;
 * Version control: git;
 * There is a folder called docker_files located at `/docker_files` which is mounted at the host machine.
->  Change the docker run command to suit your configuration.
+\* if you use emacs (don't know why :D) change the `srcs/deploy.sh` and uncomment the `apt install emacs` line

-> TO DO add an image showing a circle of how it works
+> `comment` TO DO add an image showing a circle of how it works
-> build image -> run a container from the image -> use docker_files folder as a bridge beteewn the container and your host machine
+> `comment` build image -> run a container from the image -> use docker_files folder as a bridge beteewn the container and your host machine

 ## How to build the image
 1. `git clone https://github.com/juanlamarao/42_remote_dev_env`